About the project

-In 2007, domestic energy suppliers active at that time) signed up to a voluntary commitment to not back-bill for energy used more than 12 months previously, if the supplier was at fault for not sending a bill or billing incorrectly.
-Many suppliers had signed up to, or followed, a voluntary agreement not to backbill customers past 12 months However, the new rules on backbilling now covers all suppliers.
+In 2007, domestic energy suppliers active at that time signed up to a voluntary commitment to not back-bill for energy used more than 12 months previously, if the supplier was at fault for not sending a bill or billing incorrectly.
+Many suppliers had signed up to, or followed, a voluntary agreement not to back-bill customers past 12 months.

-- This protects consumers from the shock of backbills and strongly incentivise suppliers to engage with consumers to get meter readings.
+- This protects consumers from the shock of back-bills and strongly incentivises suppliers to engage with consumers to get meter readings.

 - The licence condition applies to all meter types and payment methods.